 - S Lewis & Glenn Ave

-- Includes the Sgt.
+- 23-acre park which includes the Sgt.
 Floyd Monument, a unique obelisk with ties to Lewis & Clark which was the first site designated as a National Historic Landmark!
 There is also a picnic shelter and restrooms.

 - 4225 S. Lancelot Lane

-- Includes a playground, a large shelter, walking paths, and a disc golf course!
+- 42-acre park with a playground, a large shelter, walking paths, and an 18-hole disc golf course.

 - On the east side of the same hill as Cone Park!